tonitoar/Bufet-Argiles-Advocats/README.md

 # Bufet Argilés Bertran - Professional Law Firm Website

 ### Project Overview
-The Bufet Argilés Bertran website is a custom-developed project aimed at establishing a professional online presence for the law firm, Bufet Argilés Bertran.
+The Bufet Argilés Bertran website is a custom-developed project aimed at establishing a professional online presence for the spanish law firm, Bufet Argilés Bertran.
 The site enables clients to explore services, learn about the founder, and easily access contact details.
 It is designed with a focus on clean aesthetics, accessibility, and a responsive layout for seamless navigation across devices.

 ### Table of Contents
 1. [Project Description](#project-description)